mrizkimaulidan/fabula/README.md

 2022/06/27 14:14:35 6 story downloaded from john.doe
 ```

-Check the `./stories` folder where the story contents has been downloaded
+Check the `./stories` folder where the story contents has been downloaded.

+Tested on Windows 10 Pro 21H2.